lekandev/lekandev/README.md

 ## Hi there 👋

 ![lekan](https://github.com/lekandev/lekandev/blob/master/me.jpg?raw=true)

-My name is Mohammed Kabir Hussaini, I am an idealistic teenager, frontend developer with skills on JavaScript, NextJs and MERN stack.
+My name is Mohammed Kabir Hussaini, I am an idealistic teenager, Creative Coder and frontend developer capable of translating beautiful User Interfaces into Responsive and pixel perfect websites with skills on JavaScript,  ReactJs and NextJs.
 I tend to have major, original ideas to create the next big thing.

 ```javascript
 const aboutMe = {name: 'Mohammed Kabir Hussaini',